capitalone/DataProfiler/docs/source/profiler.rst

           If multiple specified (list) the optimal method will be chosen by attempting the provided ones.
           methods: 'auto', 'fd', 'doane', 'scott', 'rice', 'sturges', 'sqrt'
           Note: 'auto' is used to choose optimally between 'fd' and 'sturges'
+        * num_quantiles - (Int) Number of quantiles to bin the data.
+          Default value is set to 1,000 quantiles.
         * is_enabled - (Boolean) Enables or disables histogram and quantiles
     * **float** - Options for the float columns